-Bollywood celebrities often influence the career decisions of their children, sometimes inadvertently.
-No wonder we have a burgeoning brigade of GenNow actors, filmmakers and musicians.
-But some star kids have charted their own paths and found success in other fields. hitlist turns the spotlight on those who dare to be different
+Some star kids belonging to prominent filmi families have charted their own paths and found success in other fields.
+We turn the spotlight on those who dare to be different

 Never mind the fact that they were born with a silver spoon in their mouths, or had the ‘right’ surnames to make it big.
 However, quite a few star kids have been bold enough to break away from this predictable trend and live their passion to the fullest.
 And in doing that, they have proved that they are no less talented than their celeb parents.